NoahjmHolt/OS/proj2/README.txt

 		Goodbye: 14:16:49 2024

 	Print to std output: (5 pts)
-		To print to the console you would add a printf as well as the printk that is already there.
+		To print to the console you would replace the KERN_INFO in the print to KERN_ALERT and that sends the message to the console

 	PART 2: Print Self Kernel Module
 	==========================